Sucrose esters: History

 Sucrose esters were first mentioned in 1880 by Herzfeld who described the preparation of sucrose octaacetate.
 The substance is still in use today as a food additive.
 In 1921, Hess and Messner synthesized sucrose octapalmitate and sucrose octastearate.
 Both are sucrose fatty acid esters.

 Rosenthal, in 1924, synthesized highly substituted sucrose fatty acid esters using the classical condensation reaction between sucrose and the acid chloride of the drying oil fatty acid; pyridine was used as a solvent.
 Rheineck, Rabin, and Long followed the same procedure using alternative polyhydroxyl molecules such as mannitol.
 These condensation gave low yields, and the products, which were dark in color, needed extensive purification.
 Moreover, pyridine is a toxic solvent, so the synthesis was not commercially successful.

 In 1939, Cantor, who patented a production route of sucrose fatty acid esters from starch factory by-products, claimed that the products could be used as emulsifying agents or fats.
-The classical esterification was used with a mixture of pyridine and either chloroform or carbontetrachloride as a solvent.
+The classical esterification was used with a mixture of pyridine and either chloroform or carbon tetrachloride as a solvent.

-Later, the concept of synthesizing sucrose ester from sucrose and fatty acids was patented in 1952.
-The new synthesis pathway, which involved transesterification of triglycerides and sucrose in the new solvent dimethylformamide or DMF, was invented and seemed promising.
+Later, the concept of synthesizing sucrose esters from sucrose and fatty acids was patented in 1952.
+The new synthesis pathway, which involved transesterification of triglycerides and sucrose in the new solvent dimethylformamide, or DMF, was invented and seemed promising.

 In 1950s, Foster Snell and his team conducted research on the production of several mono- and di-substituted sucrose esters.
 Many processes are still used in commercial production today.